 If there’s one type of recipe people ask me for the most, it’s quick and easy weeknight dinners.
 It can be a challenge getting healthy meals on the table for your family when you're busy.

 But I love encouraging people to cook at home more often- it’s actually one of my favorite healthy eating tips!
-Some of my favorite easy weeknight recipes that I turn to on busy weeknights are my Marry Me Chicken, Quick & Easy Canned Tuna Pasta, and Cheesy Turkey Cauliflower Rice Taco Skillet.
+Some of my favorite easy weeknight recipes that I turn to on busy weeknights are my Spicy Tuna Poke Bowls, Marry Me Chicken, Quick & Easy Canned Tuna Pasta.

 When you cook at home, you can control the ingredients and the cooking methods.
 You can use fresh, wholesome ingredients and cut down on processed foods with hidden sugar, sodium, and fat.